Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 As I wondered whether I just stumbled on a dog capable of some odd hat tricks, I scratched my head in disbelief.
 OK, the dog is here and the crate is latched!
 How is that possible?
 It seemed to defy the law of physics!
 So I put on my detective hat and went to inspect the crate.
 As I pass my hands on it, I notice there are little signs of slight bending in the bottom wires.

 With horror, I rushed back to check on her, imagining her being disemboweled or something horrific.
 I checked her belly and there are very, very minor, barely visible scratches.

-Still as of today, I wonder how she managed to push through the bottom of the crate and I am so very grateful she wasn't injured.
+To this day, I wonder how she managed to push through the bottom of the crate and I am so very grateful she wasn't injured.

 The footage stopped at 38 minutes during which she was sleeping after having emptied the Kong and the other goodies.
 I am sure if it had been recorded, the video would have gone viral.
-I even had a good title for it "Houdini dog gets out of a crate and leaves it latched!"
+I even had a good title for it: "Houdini dog gets out of a crate and leaves it latched!"

 Sounds hard to believe?
 Watch below some footage on what determined dogs are capable of doing.